jqwik-team/jqwik/documentation/src/docs/include/jqwik-configuration.md

                                              # BOUNDED, FULL, or OFF
 jqwik.shrinking.bounded.seconds = 10         # The maximum number of seconds to shrink if
                                              # shrinking behaviour is set to BOUNDED
+jqwik.seeds.whenfixed = ALLOW                # How a test should act when a seed is fixed.
+Can set to ALLOW, WARN or FAIL
+                                             # Useful to prevent accidental commits of fixed seeds into source control.
 ```

 Prior releases of _jqwik_ used a custom `jqwik.properties`.
 While this continues to work, it is deprecated